Diffusion Path Samplers via Sequential Monte Carlo: Technical Background

 \textbf{Score identities.} Some works have found convex combinations of the score identities to be beneficial towards the variance of loss objectives \citep{de2024target, he2025training}.
-The \gls{msi} is one example, assigning weights $1 - \lambda_t$ and $\lambda_t$ to \gls{dsi} and \gls{tsi}, respectively.
+The \gls*{msi} is one example, assigning weights $1 - \lambda_t$ and $\lambda_t$ to \gls*{dsi} and \gls*{tsi}, respectively.
 This choice is intuitive as the identities become unstable at opposite ends.
 A piecewise schedule is similarly justified \citep{encinarsampling}.
-This leads us to examine more general schedules for weighting the identities and thereby minimising the variance of score estimates.
+This leads us to examine more general schedules, namely those minimising the variance of score estimates.
 Concurrent to our work, \citet{kahouli2025control} and \citet{ko2025latent} propose a similar control variate score identity in the reverse diffusion context.
-However, their analyses do not provide practical estimates for arbitrary sampling targets, opting to work with Gaussian mixtures \citep{kahouli2025control} or learning the schedule itself \citep{ko2025latent}.
-Moreover, we choose to minimise the variance in expectation and additionally consider control-variate matrices.
+However, their analyses do not provide practical estimates for arbitrary targets, opting to work with Gaussian mixtures \citep{kahouli2025control} or learning the schedule itself \citep{ko2025latent}.
+Moreover, we minimise the variance in expectation and consider matrix coefficients.